Partial permutohedra: Introduction

 \subsection{Acknowledgements}

-The authors thank Spencer Backman, Luis Ferroni, Jessica Striker and Shaun Sullivan for helpful exchanges.
+The authors thank Spencer Backman, Luis Ferroni, Jessica Striker and Shaun Sullivan for helpful exchanges, and the anonymous referees for valuable suggestions.
 We thank the American Institute of Mathematics for research support through a SQuaRE grant.
 Behrend was partially supported by Leverhulme Trust Grant RPG-2019-083.
 Castillo was partially supported by FONDECYT Grant 1221133.
 Escobar was partially supported by NSF Grant DMS-1855598 and NSF CAREER Grant DMS-2142656.
 Harris was supported through a Karen Uhlenbeck EDGE Fellowship.